Joshua Ramirez, Ph.D., Project Director

 "I value our SBCC community and I am excited to be a part of SBCC’s efforts to expand educational opportunities for underrepresented students.”

 Javier Díaz, Grant Assistant

-Engineering major.
-I really enjoy playing tennis, snorkeling, scuba diving, and hanging
+major.
+I really enjoy playing tennis, snorkeling, scuba diving, and hanging out with

 "I'm part of the Student-Ready program as a Spanish translator of the website and our informational materials.
 As a non-native English speaker, I understand how important it is to make information available in the reader's native language."